Moving from DLA to PIP – coping with income changes

 If you were getting Disability Living Allowance (DLA) and have been reassessed for Personal Independence Payment (PIP), your income might have changed.
 This page tells you more about ways you can manage your money to cope with your new circumstances.

 If your PIP award has reduced or stopped

-Following your assessment, you may now qualify for a lower rate of PIP than you were getting on DLA, or your award could have been stopped entirely.
+Following your assessment, you might now qualify for a lower rate of PIP than you were getting on DLA, or your award could have been stopped entirely.

-If you now having to manage on less money, read our guide: Moving from DLA to PIP – what to do if your award is reduced or stopped
+If you’re now having to manage on less money, read our guide: Moving from DLA to PIP – what to do if your award is reduced or stopped

-Your health needs or disability may have increased since your last assessment.
+Your health needs or disability might have increased since your last assessment.

-If your PIP award is more than you were getting on DLA, you may now qualify for extra help that wasn’t available before.
+If your PIP award is more than you were getting on DLA, you might now qualify for extra help that wasn’t available before.

 Extra benefits and help if your PIP award has increased

-If you’re now getting the enhanced rate of the mobility component of PIP you may qualify for help with transport costs through Motability or the Blue Badge parking scheme.
+If you’re now getting the enhanced rate of the mobility component (Some people call it mobility allowance) of PIP you might qualify for help with transport costs through motability or the Blue Badge parking scheme.

-You may also qualify for discounts on public transport if you’re getting any rate of PIP.
+You might also qualify for discounts on public transport if you’re getting any rate of PIP.